TimonNetzel/kinneret_reconstruction/README.md

     MCMC sampling only needs to be done once.
     That is why there is the possibility to switch it off.
-    The convergence test described in the publication is based on the predefined parameters of sample length, burn-in and thin size.
+    The convergence test described in the publication is based on the predefined parameters of sample length, burn-in, and thin size.
     A corresponding change should therefore be treated with caution.